numpy/numpy/doc/neps/nep-0031-uarray.rst

 * ``dtype`` objects can be overridden via the dispatch/backend mechanism, going as far as to allow ``np.float32`` et. al. to be overridden by overriding ``__get__``.
 * Other functions can be overridden in a similar fashion.
-* ``np.asduckarray`` goes away, and becomes ``np.array`` with a backend set.
+* ``np.asduckarray`` goes away, and becomes ``np.asarray`` with a backend set.
 * The same holds for array creation functions such as ``np.zeros``, ``np.empty`` and so on.

 This also holds for the future: Making something overridable would require only minor changes to ``unumpy``.

 Another promise ``unumpy`` holds is one of default implementations.
 Default implementations can be provided for any multimethod, in terms of others.
 This allows one to override a large part of the NumPy API by defining only a small part of it.
+This is to ease the creation of new duck-arrays, by providing default implementations of many functions that can be easily expressed in terms of others, as well as a repository of utility functions that help in the implementation of duck-arrays that most duck-arrays would require.

-The third and last benefit is a clear way to coerce to a given backend, and a protocol for coercing not only arrays, but also ``dtype`` objects and ``ufunc`` objects with similar ones from other libraries.
+The last benefit is a clear way to coerce to a given backend, and a protocol for coercing not only arrays, but also ``dtype`` objects and ``ufunc`` objects with similar ones from other libraries.
+This is due to the existence of actual, third party dtype packages, and their desire to blend into the NumPy ecosystem (see `[6]`_).
+This is a separate issue compared to the C-level dtype redesign proposed in `[7]`_, it's about allowing third-party dtype implementations to work with NumPy, much like third-party array implementations.

 Mixing NumPy and ``unumpy`` in the same file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^